-The factors considered by a court when deciding whether to order alimony based on need of the recipient are similar to the factors considered by a court when dividing property.
+When deciding whether to order alimony based on the need of the recipient, the factors considered by a court are similar to the factors considered by a court when dividing property.

 1. Income and Property of Each Party.
 The greater the income and property a divorced spouse has, the less likely it is that the spouse will need alimony.
-Conversely, the less income and property a spouse has, the more she or he will need alimony.
-Payment of alimony also depends on the ability of one spouse to pay.
-Alimony is most likely when there is a substantial difference in the property and income of one spouse versus the other.
+Conversely, the less income and property a spouse has, the more they will need maintenance.
+Payment of care also depends on the ability of one spouse to pay.
+Alimony is most likely when there is a substantial difference in one spouse’s property and income versus the other.
 If the spouses’ levels of property and income are similar, alimony is less likely.
-In looking at the difference in property held by the spouses, courts consider the division of property in connection with the divorce.
-Some courts order a larger share of property to the less prosperous spouse in order to avoid or reduce the need for alimony to the less prosperous spouse.
+In looking at the difference in the spouses’ property, courts consider the division of property in connection with the divorce.
+Some courts order a larger share of the property to the less prosperous spouse to avoid or reduce alimony’s need to the less profitable spouse.

 2. Earning Capacity of Each Spouse.
-A related factor is the present and future earning capacity of each spouse.
-If one spouse’s earning capacity is much larger than the other spouse’s earning capacity, that is a significant factor in favor of payment of alimony.
-To the extent that the earning capacities of the spouses may come closer together by giving the spouse with lower earnings additional time to pursue training, the court may use that as a factor for granting rehabilitative maintenance.
+A related factor is a present and future earning capacity of each spouse.
+If one spouse’s making degree is much larger than the other spouse’s earning capacity, that is a significant factor in favor of alimony payment.
+To the extent that the spouses’ earning abilities may come closer together by giving the spouse with lower earnings additional time to pursue training, the court may use that as a factor for granting rehabilitative maintenance.